-Frome's population of 25,710 is forecast to grow by 25% by 2028.
+Frome's population was recorded at 26,203 in January 2013 and is forecast to grow by 25% by 2028.
 Such growth brings both challenges and opportunities, but this needs to be planned in a way that supports the character, life and vitality of the Town.
 The Plan needs to take account of a changing world and our responsibility to tackle global issues such as climate change and above all it needs to respect the wish of residents to have a say in its future development and management.